GokulVSD/gokulvsd.github.io/_posts/2020-09-22-go-a-better-java.md

 ```

-For loops have a syntax similar to Python:
+For loops can use a syntax similar to Python:
 ``` go
 for _, name := range names {
     // replace _ with a variable if you want the index in a slice/array,